vircadia/vircadia-metaverse/docs/Building.md

 Refer to [Running Docker Image] for instructions.

-For connecting domain-servers to the Iamus metaverse-server, you must point any domain-servers (Project-Athena) at this metaverse server.
+For connecting domain-servers to the Iamus metaverse-server, you must point any domain-servers (Vircadia) at this metaverse server.
 This is accomplished by setting the `HIFI_METAVERSE_URL`:

 ```sh